FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 >A: By default, the PSD Self signed cert is left in the deployed computer's certificate store.
 If desired, this can be removed manually, via script, group policy at the organization's discretion.

 ## Documented Platforms and Scenarios
-Q: What operating systems and components has PSD been tested and or evaluated against?
+Q: What operating systems and components has PSD been tested and/or evaluated against?
->A: The following tables identifies tested and validated components, scenarios as well as testing and development status:
+>A: The following table identifies tested and validated components and scenarios as well as testing and development status:
 <table>
   <tr>
     <th>Component</th>